 I recommend using kitchen tongs to remove the eggs from the trivet, they get very warm.

 After the 5 minutes in the ice water bath, you may peel your eggs and enjoy.

 Here is a little video I have on my Youtube channel to show you how I do the 5-5-5 method.

-This recipe is the perfect start to making these deviled eggs.
+This recipe for Instant Pot hard-boiled eggs is the perfect start to making these deviled eggs.